logancyang/my-cs-degree/README.md

 # My CS Degree (2020)

-This is a CS degree I designed for myself focusing on CS basics as well as full-stack development, deep learning and natural language processing.
+Being a software engineer with a background in Physics, I felt the lack of a CS degree had been a limiting factor in my long-term growth.
+To tackle it head-on, I designed this curriculum for myself with the best resources I found online, focusing on CS basics as well as full-stack development, deep learning and natural language processing.

 There are general knowledge courses and project courses.